 Push the control on the end of the stalk to activate washer.
 Push and hold for a longer wash cycle.
-The washer will automatically shut off after ten seconds of continuous use.

 Mist Function

 To operate the Mist function of the windshield wipers, push and release the windshield washer control quickly.
 The wipers will cycle one or two times.